borgim/gopi/README.md

 # GOPI Crypt
-File and Password AES encryption
+File and Password AES encryption using PHP